joshua-newhouse/nand2tetris/VM/Stage-1/readme.txt

-This folder contains all source files for the stage 1 (stack arithmetic commands) verion of the virtual machine.
+This folder contains all source files for the stage 1 (stack arithmetic commands) version of the virtual machine.